quisquous/cactbot/ui/raidboss/data/triggers/README.txt

 The full order of evaluation of functions in a trigger is:
 1. condition
+2. preRun
-2. delaySeconds
+3. delaySeconds
-3. durationSeconds
+4. durationSeconds
-4. infoText
+5. infoText
-5. alertText
+6. alertText
-6. alarmText
+7. alarmText
-7. tts
+8. tts
-8. run
+9. run